18 May The Mythical Calorie Equation

 The different macronutrients (carbs, fats, and protein) vary significantly in this regard.
 Carbohydrates are our primary energy source while fat is our secondary energy source.
 Protein, on the other hand, is not likely to be converted to usable energy through mitochondrial respiration and is instead used primarily for building and rebuilding tissues.

-So, it makes little sense to equate the potential energy, or calories, between the different macronutrients, as the likelihood that they’ll be used to produce ATP varies greatly.
+So, it makes little sense to equate the potential energy, or calories, between the different macronutrients, as the likelihood that they’ll be used to produce ATP varies considerably.
 Equating the calories between the different macronutrients actually violates the second law of thermodynamics, as is explained here:

 “A review of simple thermodynamic principles shows that weight change on isocaloric diets is not expected to be independent of path (metabolism of macronutrients) and indeed such a general principle would be a violation of the second law [of thermodynamics].”
 “The second law of thermodynamics says that variation of efficiency for different metabolic pathways is to be expected.
 Thus, ironically the dictum that a “calorie is a calorie” violates the second law of thermodynamics, as a matter of principle.”
 (13)